crdietrich/meerkat/README.md

 ### Features

 * Pure Python API to I2C devices
-* Data output to .csv with JSON header or pure JSON
+* Data output to JSON or CSV with JSON header
+* Standardized timestamps string formats
-* Standardized timestamps formats, timestamp and GPS tagging of data
+* Data timestamping and GPS tagging of data
 * Metadata description of devices in JSON
+* Parser to convert CSV output to Pandas DataFrame
+* Object oriented class structure for REPL use
 * Code written for Raspberry Pi and MicroPython will run on both
-* Parser to convert .csv to Pandas DataFrame
-* Object oriented class structure for REPL use
 * Base methods separated from device drivers for reusability and extension

 ### Supported Python Platforms